 Back Shoulders Neck Head lets you receive focused attention to any or all of these areas.
 Releasing tensions in your upper body, the focus is just where you want it: low, middle, and/or upper back, shoulders, neck, and/or head.

-New research shows that the most effective treatments for fibromyalgia are a combination of craniosacral therapy and myofascial release.
+New research shows that the most effective treatment for fibromyalgia is a combination of craniosacral therapy and myofascial release.
 I combine these modalities to help your nervous system move into deeper relaxation and to release tension from your most painful areas, offering a gentle, soothing session on a heated table, if desired.
 Cupping — a form of myofascial release — may offer relief for fibromyalgia pain.

 When you are pregnant, a prenatal massage helps your body adjust to the changes of carrying a baby and is calming during what can be an apprehensive time for many.
 Typically done in a side-lying position after the first trimester, my training and certification helps me avoid the places and techniques that are contraindicated during pregnancy.

 My experience giving post-natal massages to new moms in hospital beds helped me learn to address their needs in the days after giving birth, relieving pain and tension from labor and delivery and accelerating their recovery.